Bipolar Disorder: Signs, Symptoms, Treatment Methods

 Fluoxetine (Prozac), paroxetine (Paxil), sertraline (Zoloft), and bupropion (Wellbutrin) are examples of antidepressants that may be prescribed to treat symptoms of bipolar depression.

 Some medications are better at treating one type of bipolar symptoms than another.
-For example, lamotrigine (Lamictal) seems to be helpful in controlling depressive symptoms of bipolar disorder.
+For example, lamotrigine (Lamictal) appears to be helpful in controlling depressive symptoms of bipolar disorder.

 Before starting a new medication, people with bipolar disorder should talk to their doctor about the possible risks and benefits.